bazel-contrib/rules_oci/docs/compare_dockerfile.md

 ## What about `RUN`?

-Long story short, rules_oci doesn't have a replacement for it and the reason is that `RUN` simply non-hermetic requires us to depend on a running Container Daemon to work.
+Long story short, rules_oci doesn't have a replacement for it and the reason is that `RUN` requires us to depend on a running Container Daemon to work, and is non-hermetic.

 See: https://github.com/bazel-contrib/rules_oci/issues/35